Lotus-King-Research/Padma-Dictionary-Lookup/README.md

 ## Description

-Repository for Tibetan Lookup.
-Used for making queries to dictionaries.
+Multi dictionary API for Tibetan Unicode and Wylie searches with exact and partial match.

 ## Owner